moralesmario/docs-as-code-tutorial/docs/local-site.md

 ## Customizing Your Site

-Now you can start modifying the files in your project with your documentation details.
+You can start modifying the files in your project with your documentation details.

 1. Open the `index.md` file and change the title and information in the file and save them to see the changes update on your local server.
 2. Open the `mkdocs.yml` file and change the `site_name` value to your documentation project name: